e271828e/Flight.jl/docs/notes/design/framework_spec.md

   roster, its loop body runs inline on the calling task): per-run `init!` on the calling task, the author-owned task body inside the framework's try/catch/finally wrapper, voluntary exit = return (§12.4, §12.9).
-- The device handle — one kind, capabilities not taxonomy: `running`, `latest`, `wait_next_snapshot` (§12.8), `stage!`, `binding`, `gather`, `report` (§12.4).
+- The device handle — one type, capabilities not taxonomy: `running`, `latest`, `wait_next_snapshot` (§12.8), `stage!`, `binding`, `gather`, `report` (§12.4).